-The Civil Rights Movement and the Voting Rights Act Blacks in Southern states and elsewhere had long been fighting against discrimination and segregation with quite limited success.
-The movement took an important turn in 1954, however, when the US Supreme Court declared state-sponsored school segregation unjustifiable in its Brown vs. Board of Education decision.
+The Civil Rights Movement and the Voting Rights Act Blacks in Southern states and elsewhere had long been fighting discrimination and segregation with limited success.
+In 1954, however, the US Supreme Court struck down on state-sponsored school segregation in its Brown vs. Board of Education decision.
 Spurred on by this ruling and the legitimacy it gave, Southern civil-rights organizations moved their struggle from the court room to the street.
-About ten years later, the issues were placed on the national political agenda by events such as the March on Washington in the summer of 1963, culminating in mass demonstrations and Martin Luther King Jr's classic "I have a dream" speech, and the widely publicized murders of three civil rights activists in Mississippi committed by the Ku Klux Klan in the summer of 1964.
+About ten years later, the issues were placed on the national political agenda by widely publicized events such as the 1963 March on Washington, culminating in mass demonstrations and Martin Luther King Jr's classic "I have a dream" speech, and the widely publicized 1964 murders by the Ku Klux Klan of three civil rights activists in Mississippi.